If you have a home or business alarm or are planning on installing an alarm system a permit is required. Please complete the registration form.

 Some objectives of the alarm ordinance are:

 Alarm companies are required by law to notify their customers of security alarm registration and must register their company with Vancouver Police Alarm Unit.
+Please complete the Alarm Company Registration Form.
 Alarm Companies are subject to penalties for requesting an alarm dispatch when an installing or servicing company is at the alarm site to install or service an alarm system or for dispatching police to an alarm location that has been suspended.

 City of Vancouver security alarm users are required to apply for and obtain an annual permit to use the system.
 The City of Vancouver will send an invoice for the annual permit fee.
 VMC 8.52 requires that you keep your alarm permit information updated with the police department.
 AGE EXEMPTION: Primary residential alarm users age 62 or older may request exemption from the permit fee by providing a copy of their driver’s license, birth certificate or passport along with a completed registration form.
 ECONOMIC EXEMPTION: Primary residential alarm users who are eligible for the federal food stamp program may request exemption from the permit fee by providing proof of economic hardship each year.
 Please do not send a check unless you receive an invoice.